gcgc321/Machine-Learning-with-Python/README.md

 # Machine Learning with Python Assignment

-This project focuses on the Iris Data Set using Scikit-Learn.
+This project focuses on the Iris Data Set using Scikit-Learn, Pandas, Scipy, Numpy and Matplotlib.

 ## How to Run
 1. Create a virtual environment: `python -m venv .venv`